rbetser/CMD/readme.md

 - Additional options and details are avialable within the code (bottom of the main file - train_cmd.py).

 **Visualization Code**
-The visualization code is also avialable, when CMD parameters are saved in a file -
+The visualization code is also avialable, when CMD parameters are calculated (using the code above) and saved in a file -
 ```sh
 python visualization.py
 ```

+Input arguments are described in the bottom of the code.

 # **Results**
 - Results on different classification models, trained and tested on CIFAR10:
 <img src="images/result_table.png" alt=""/>